ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/_index.md

    - Gain familiarity with AWS Lambda.
    - Be able to process data from IoT devices.
    - Learn about the serveless compute services in AWS.
+   - Learn about the notification services in AWS.

 prerequisites:
     - A Windows on Arm computer such as [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit), a Lenovo Thinkpad X13s running Windows 11, or a Windows on Arm [virtual machine](/learning-paths/cross-platform/woa_azure/).